-Spanish renewable energy company Grenergy Renovables SA has announced plans to acquire a 1-GW solar portfolio in Chile for USD 128 million in a deal that will enhance its Oasis de Atacama solar-plus-storage project.
+Spanish renewable energy company Grenergy Renovables SA has announced a USD 128 million deal to acquire a 1-GW solar portfolio in Chile, significantly enhancing its flagship Oasis de Atacama solar-plus-storage project.

 Grenergy Acquires Solar Assets from Repsol and Ibereólica

-Grenergy is purchasing the assets from Spanish multi-energy company Repsol SA and Grupo Ibereólica Renovables for $128 million to expand its Oasis de Atacama project.
-The transaction includes a 77-MW photovoltaic (PV) plant, 923 MW of projects under development, and a 1-GW operational interconnection facility.
+The $128 million deal involves acquiring assets from Spanish multi-energy company Repsol SA and Grupo Ibereólica Renovables to expand the Oasis de Atacama project.
+The transaction includes an operational 77-MW photovoltaic (PV) plant, 923 MW of projects in development, and a 1-GW operational interconnection facility.

-This acquisition will expand the Oasis de Atacama project to five phases, with solar and storage components across several sites in Chile’s northern regions of Tarapacá, Antofagasta, and Atacama.
-The deal will increase battery storage capacity to 11 GWh from the current 4.1 GWh, while the combined capacity of the photovoltaic (PV) parks will double from 1 GW to 2 GW.
+As a result, its battery storage capacity will grow to an impressive 11 GWh from the current 4.1 GWh, while the combined capacity of the photovoltaic (PV) parks will double from 1 GW to 2 GW.

 Solar and storage (Image: Collected)